Raghavvram/archlinux-freshinstall/Live_Boot_Troubleshoot.md

     reboot
     ```

 That should do it!
-If you run into any issues or need further assistance, feel free to ask.
+If you run into any issues or need further assistance